stevana/stateful-pbt-with-fakes/README.md

     [fakes](https://martinfowler.com/bliki/TestDouble.html) rather than
     state machines.

-Before we get started with stateful testing, let’s first recap how property-based testing of pure functions works.
+Before we get started with stateful testing, let's first recap how property-based testing of pure functions works.

 ### Pure property-based testing recap

-It’s considered good practice to test new functions or functionality, to make sure it does what we want.
-For example, imagine we’ve written a linked-list reversal function called `reverse`, then it might be sensible to test it against a couple of lists such as the empty list and, say, the three element list `[1, 2, 3]`.
+It's considered good practice to test new functions or functionality, to make sure it does what we want.
+For example, imagine we've written a linked-list reversal function called `reverse`, then it might be sensible to test it against a couple of lists such as the empty list and, say, the three element list `[1, 2, 3]`.

 How does one choose which example inputs to test against though?
 Typically one wants to choose corner cases, such as the empty list, that perhaps were overlooked during the implementation.
-It’s difficult to think of corner cases that you might have overlooked!
+It's difficult to think of corner cases that you might have overlooked!
 This is where generating random inputs, a key feature of property-based testing, comes in.
 The idea being that random inputs will eventually hit corner cases.

 When we manually pick inputs for our tests, like `[1, 2, 3]`, we know what the output should be and so we can make the appropriate assertion, i.e. `reverse [1, 2, 3] == [3, 2, 1]`.
-When we generate random inputs we don’t always know what the output should be.
+When we generate random inputs we don't always know what the output should be.
 This is where writing properties that relate the output to the input somehow comes in.
-For example, while we don’t know what the output of reversing an arbitrary list is, we do know that reversing it twice will give back the input.
+For example, while we don't know what the output of reversing an arbitrary list is, we do know that reversing it twice will give back the input.
 This is how we can express this property in QuickCheck: